A Filipino variation on cinnamon roll. Ube Swirl Bread is a soft yeasted dough filled with sweet coconut and purple yam paste.

 - Combine 1 cup of ube paste with softened butter.
 Set aside until ready to fill dough.

 - Grease a 10-inch round cake pan (or 9-inch) and line bottom with parchment paper.
 Set aside.

 - Punch dough risen dough and transfer to a lightly floured work surface.
 Roll dough out to a 21 x 12-inch rectangle.
 Evenly spread ube paste over rolled dough, leaving an ½-inch border along the sides.

 - Starting at the longer end, roll dough into a log.
 Pinch seams together and place log seam-side down on work surface.
 Use a sharp knife to slice log in half lengthwise, leaving about 1-inch uncut on top.

 - Carefully twist the two pieces to allow the filling to face up.
 Gently braid the two pieces together.
 Take the two ends and pinch together to form a circle.
 Place in prepared cake pan.
 Cover and allow dough to rest at room temperature for 30 minutes until dough has puffed up.

-- Preheat oven to 350 degrees F. Remove cover and bake dough for 40 minutes.
+- Preheat oven to 350° F. Remove cover and bake dough for 40 minutes.
 If dough is browning too fast, cover with foil to prevent bread from burning.
-Rotate pan and bake for another 15-20 minutes, until internal temperature of dough registers at least 185 degrees F on a kitchen thermometer.
+Rotate pan and bake for another 15-20 minutes, until internal temperature of dough registers at least 185° F on a kitchen thermometer.
 Allow bread to remain in pan for 15 minutes before unmolding.
-Allow bread to cool on wire rack.
+Cool bread on wire rack.
 Serve bread warm, toasted, or at room temperature.